will62794/will62794.github.io/_posts/2025-05-04-transformers-not-transactions.md

 \end{cases}
 $$

 For transactions operating at isolation levels that read from a consistent database snapshot, though (e.g. [Read Atomic](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf) and stronger), we can think about transactions as more cleanly partitioned between a "read phase" and "update phase".
 That is, we can consider the "input" of a transaction as the subset of keys it reads from its snapshot, and its "output" as writes to some subset of keys, each of which, at most, can depend on some subset of keys that were read from that transaction's snapshot.
+In other words, at levels like snapshot isolation, although a transaction seems to pass through many stages, doing reads and writes internally, we can compact these stages down into a single read and update phase.

 We can formalize this idea into the view of transactions as *state transformers*.
 For example, for a database with a key set $$\mathcal{K}=\{x,y,z\}$$, we can consider an example of a transaction modeled in this way: